tarun-verma/papers/README.md

 # Papers
-List of academic papers I'm either reading or planning on doing so.

 ## Reading
 ### Formal undertaking (supervised study under [Dr. Rahul Purandare](https://www.iiitd.edu.in/~purandare/)):
 - [*Smashing the stack for fun and profit*](http://insecure.org/stf/smashstack.html), Aleph One